SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Evaluation

 \section{Evaluation}

 \name is implemented in $\sim 6$k lines of C++, using Thrift as the RPC library, AES-CBC-256 for encrypting values, HMAC-SHA-256 as our PRF, and Redis as the KV store.

 \paragraphb{Compared systems} We compare \name performance against two baselines.
-The first is an insecure distributed encryption-only baseline that only encrypts client requests, but does not hide access patterns.
-The client requests are randomly load balanced across stateless proxy servers that perform encryption/decryption and forward requests to the KV store.
+The first baseline is distributed, but encryption-only, that is, it encrypts data and client queries, but does not guarantee oblivious data access; here, client queries are randomly load balanced across stateless proxy servers that perform encryption/decryption and forward queries to the KV store.
 This baseline serves as an upper bound on the performance that can be achieved by any oblivious data access system (including \name).
-The second baseline is a single centralized \textsc{Pancake}~\cite{pancake} proxy server.
-While this suffers from security and availability problems in the face of failures (\S\ref{ssec:beefy-single-proxy}), it's performance serves as a reference point for understanding \name's scalability.
+The second baseline is a centralized \textsc{Pancake}~\cite{pancake} proxy server.
+While this suffers from security and availability problems in the face of failures (\S\ref{ssec:beefy-single-proxy}), its performance serves as a reference point for understanding \name's scalability.

 \paragraphb{Experimental setup} We run our experiments on Amazon EC2.
 By default, we host the proxy instances across c5.4xlarge VMs with $16$ vCPUs ($8$ cores with $2$ threads per core), $32$ GB RAM and $10$Gbps network links.
 In order to emulate a cloud KV store with practically infinite bandwidth, we use a single powerful VM, c5d.metal ($96$ vCPUs, $128$ GB RAM) with large network bandwidth ($25$ Gbps).
 Similar to prior work~\cite{pancake}, we emulate WAN access link bandwidth by throttling the bandwidth from each proxy server to the KV store server to $1$Gbps.
 The clients run on lightweight t3.2xlarge VMs ($8$ vCPUs, $32$GB RAM) in the same LAN.
 Both \pancake and \name use a batch size of $B=3$.